broadinstitute/hermitcrab/README.md

 the same environment.
 It also runs the risk of the environment breaking and not having a good way to backtrack to a sane state.

-The solution here is to encourage the use of Docker to manage system installed tools and libraries.
+The solution taken by hermit-crab is to encourage the use of Docker to manage system installed tools and libraries.
 By having the system files coming from a docker image, we have the recipe for how that environment captured in the Dockerfile which created that image.
 Those images can be shared as well as